yask123/AwesomeTwitterAccounts/CONTRIBUTING.md

-# Contributing
+# Contributing Guidelines

-Make sure the person you add in the list must be either of the following:
+Make sure the person you add in the list is either of the following:
 * A reputed programmer/developer
 * Founder/Cofounder/co-creator of any popular programming language, libraries or Apps
 * Authors of any popular programming books